DPR1604/Linux-scripts/email-checker/readme.md

 ### Blacklist check

-Blacklist checks can be called with the '-b' flag
+Blacklist checks can be called with the `-b` flag

 ```bash
 email-checker.sh -d example.com -b